-- Tell us how you'll monitor progress against your project's aims and objectives: - o How will you keep the project on-track and act upon feedback? - Tell us what evidence you'll collect during the life of the project - Show us how you'll evaluate the impact of your project: - o Tell us how you'll know if your project's been successful - Tell us what feedback you'll gather from audience members, participants and other beneficiaries - Tell us who'll carry out the evaluation.
+- Tell us how you'll monitor progress against your project's aims and objectives: o How will you keep the project on-track and act upon feedback? - Tell us what evidence you'll collect during the life of the project - Show us how you'll evaluate the impact of your project: - Tell us how you'll know if your project's been successful - Tell us what feedback you'll gather from audience members, participants and other beneficiaries - Tell us who'll carry out the evaluation.
 If you've chosen to work with somebody from outside your organisation on the evaluation tell us why

-- The extent to which you've shown us that your organisation is well-managed, financially viable and capable of taking on a project that is over and above what you usually do - The extent to which you've demonstrated that your project is additional, well-planned and achievable - The extent to which you've demonstrated how you've consulted with your intended beneficiaries - The extent to which you've shown us that you have the skills and experience in place to deliver and manage the project successfully - The extent to which you've considered how you'll monitor your project effectively while it is running and how you'll evaluate its impact afterwards
+- The extent to which you've shown us that your organisation is well-managed, financially viable and capable of taking on a project that is over and above what you usually do - The extent to which you've demonstrated that your project is additional, well-planned and achievable - The extent to which you've consulted with your intended beneficiaries and how they've led on the planning of your project - The extent to which you've shown us that you have the skills and experience in place to deliver and manage the project successfully - The extent to which you've considered how you'll monitor you project effectively while it is running and how you'll evaluate its impact afterwards